Prerequisites

 1. Navigate to your project Settings and select Social connections.

-4. Enter the App ID from the previous step as the Client ID.
+4. Enter the Facebook App ID as the Client ID.

-5. Enter the App secret from the previous step as the Client secret.
+5. Enter the Facebook App Secret as the Client Secret.

-We recommend following one of our quickstart guides to integrate the <hanko-auth> component from our @teamhanko/hanko-elements package in your frontend application .
-On successful integration, the component will display a button for signing in with Facebook in the login view of the component.
+Follow our quickstart guides to integrate the <hanko-auth> component from @teamhanko/hanko-elements into your application.
+Once configured, the component will automatically display a Facebook sign-in button in the login interface.

 Make sure to configure the page the web component is embedded on as your error redirect URL as well as an allowed redirect URL (see the previous step).